daniel-cotton/dc-schedule/README.md

 # \<dc-schedule\>

-A material (ish) design schedule view WebComponent - built upon Polymer 2.0.
+A material design schedule view WebComponent - built upon Polymer 2.0.
 Simply pass an array of events and we'll schedule them to fit & display them for you.

 ## Demo